imnotkind/HaeBin/README.md

 # HaeBin by imnotkind
 a pure raw request bin, requires php and a web server
+docker version of this repo can be found [here](https://github.com/imnotkind/HaeBin)

 ## Three Tiny Steps